cuba/HSStockChart/README.md

 Original code by [Hanson Zhang](https://github.com/zyphs21/HSStockChart).
 Awesome work, but not a framework and non-customizable :(

+The original code was heavily modified by Jacob Sikorski

 ## License

 Released under the MIT license.
 [See LICENSE](https://github.com/cuba/HSStockChart/blob/master/LICENSE) for details